FOREX-Dollar's gains spurred by ECB's bond buying plans

 By Daniel Bases

-NEW YORK, May 20 (Reuters) - The dollar hit a three-week high against the euro and a two-month peak versus the yen on Wednesday, extending a rebound rally supported by European Central Bank plans to front-load its bond buying program in a move to keep interest rates low.
+NEW YORK, May 20 (Reuters) - The dollar hit a three-week high against the euro and a two-month peak versus the yen on Wednesday, extending a rebound rally underpinned by European Central Bank plans to frontload its quantitative easing program in a move to keep interest rates low.

-Minutes released from April’s U.S. Federal Reserve monetary policy meeting indicate expectations that the U.S. economy’s strength should pick after a slack first quarter, supporting a view that interest rates will rise sooner rather than later.

-One strategist says even more important than the minutes are recent regional Fed studies indicating that the disappointing growth in the first quarter was an anomaly.

 “The ECB has taken the wind out of the euro’s sails,” said Mark McCormick, currency strategist at Credit Agricole in New York.

-McCormick added that the ECB’s plans have helped focus the market on consolidating the euro’s recent rally, especially as it approached $1.15.
+McCormick added the ECB’s plans have helped focus the market on consolidating the euro’s recent rally, especially as it approached $1.15 again.

+“Today we’re seeing more momentum behind that and I think the market is really focused on the FOMC minutes,” he said, referring to the U.S. Federal Reserves interest rate setting committee meeting minutes from April.

 Some analysts pointed to headlines about Greece as weakening the euro, but most said the biggest element was the sense that the past month’s 8 percent pullback has cleaned out many long-term bets on the dollar, leaving room for new action.